Absurdistbeezay/nl-test/README.md

 - button displays per user login status (e.g. if logged in, SIGN OUT!)
 - Add page inaccessible if user not logged in.
 - all files committed including firebase serviceAccount json file.
+### UPDATE 3/7/2018
+- Artist names search feature with third-party widget called awesomplete.
+- Artists' data sent to client from server as options.
+- Created addArtist() function.
+(Needs to update more..)

 ### TO DO:
-- Artist names search feature.
-- Ability to add more than one artist.
+- Add close button and image into added artist div.
+- Store artists names as separate variables and send to firebase.